Meles-Z/Entain-Balancer/README.md

 # Entain-Balancer

-Hi all 👋

-This project is structured for high scalability and maintainability.

-Below is the best way to run this project in your development environment:
+👋 Hi Technical Team,

+Thank you for taking the time to review my project.

+I’ve designed this project using a modular architecture to ensure high scalability, ease of maintenance, and smooth integration of new features.
+I'm eager to hear your feedback on what I've done well and where I can improve.

 ---

+#### Below is the best way to run this project in your development environment:####

-### Before proceeding, I recommend that you check the Makefile. ###
+Before proceeding, I recommend that you check the Makefile.

 ## How to Run the Project